 Young music fans were not getting much satisfaction from the Rolling Stones, either.
 As one Beatleness interviewee, age 10 at the time, recalled, “The Stones didn’t have those nice Beatle harmonies, and the lyrics were less fun.”
 Even reliable hitmakers like the Beach Boys, one of the few pre-Beatle acts still on the scene in ‘66, were becoming less accessible.
 Their critically acclaimed Pet Sounds yielded only two top ten hits.
 Many young Beatle fans longed for their beloved moptops who were no more.

-To satisfy this longing, producers Bert Schneider and Robert Rafelson put out a casting call for a certain type of young hipster — no musical ability required — and created the Monkees and their prime-time TV show, which premiered fifty years ago this week.
+To satisfy this longing, producers Bert Schneider and Robert Rafelson put out a casting call for a certain type of young hipster — no musical ability required — and created the Monkees and their prime-time TV show.
 The Monkees provided young viewers with a fresh, new set of four charismatic young men who move through a world of uptight adults while singing infectious pop songs.
 The producers, along with Screen Gems and ABC, knew they had a winning formula.
 But for Rafelson, it was also important to listen to what “today’s generation” is saying and “not just tune them out because they have long hair.”

 According to the show’s promotional material, the Monkees wanted “to make every day Saturday night, to climb impossible mountains, to take a trolley car to the moon, and to deflate stuffed shirts.”
 Viewers were invited to “follow the Monkees as they plunge into the funniest revolt against our conforming button-down society that has yet to come to television.”